Skip to main content

 Virtual Destructors

 Crucial: If a class has virtual functions, it must have a virtual destructor.
-This ensures that when you delete a base pointer, the child’s destructor is called, cleaning up its resources.
+Without it, deleting a derived object through a base pointer only runs the base destructor — the derived class’s destructor is silently skipped, leaking any resources it manages.

 class Base {